 This treadmill also offers a motorized incline system.
 The incline ranges between 0% and 15%.
 Thus, it can provide a maximum slope of approx—11 °.
 The incline is adjustable in increments of 1%.

-Even though the incline supplied by this treadmill isn’t exactly close to the power incline offered by commercial treadmills, it still diversifies the number of possible workouts by a lot.
+Even though the incline supplied by this treadmill isn’t exactly close to the power incline offered by commercial treadmills, it still greatly diversifies the number of possible workouts.

 Also, keep in mind that running at 11 MPH, and using the maximum incline setting of 15% on this machine, will offer quite a challenge.
-A non-professional runner shouldn’t last more than a couple of minutes with these settings.
+With these settings, a non-professional runner shouldn’t last more than a couple of minutes.

 Since this treadmill features a series of onboard programs, speed and incline will adjust automatically by using one of them.